anandi42/RepData_PeerAssessment1/PA1_template.md

 ##Imputing missing values

   The original dataset had missing values, signified by "NA", which we initially ignored.
 The dplyr package can compare two datasets using the join function.
-We spefically use the anti-join: [it returns all values in x that are not matched in y, and only keeps columns from x.](https://stat545-ubc.github.io/bit001_dplyr-cheatsheet.html).
+We spefically use `anti_join()`: [it returns all values in x that are not matched in y, and only keeps columns from x.](https://stat545-ubc.github.io/bit001_dplyr-cheatsheet.html).
 The joined dataset will only contain NA entries, so that we can see which dates contain missing data.
 Also, the row count can be compared against the original dataset.

 ```r